platformsh/platformsh-docs/src/development/ssh.md

 * You haven't redeployed (i.e. `git push`) your environment since adding the new public key
 * You didn't upload your public key to your user profile
 * Your SSH private key has not been added into your ssh-agent
+* Your SSH key files have incorrect permissions

 ### Check your public key